 Learn more about heat pump systems.

-How do your solar hot water systems compare to competitors?
+How do our solar hot water systems compare to competitors?

-Before you can sell solar hot water systems in Australia, or achieve any of the state or federal government rebates, your product must comply with stringent Australian Standards for hot water and solar hot water.
-We only stock products that comply with all these standards and given our considerable network, we can offer some of the best
+Before we can sell solar hot water systems in Australia, or achieve any of the state or federal government rebates, our product must comply with stringent Australian Standards for hot water and solar hot water.
+We only stock products that comply with all these standards.
+Given our considerable network, we can offer some of the best

-prices in Australia – get a free, no-obligation solar hot water quote, view our range of
+prices in Australia.
+So, get a free, no-obligation solar hot water solar quote, view our range of

 solar hot water systems and more information on our components.

 RECs are certificates that are awarded with qualifying solar hot water systems.
 They are a

 federal government initiative designed to encourage the uptake of products that reduce greenhouse gas emissions.

 Renewable energy certificates are traded on the market by energy companies that buy them from renewable energy producers.
 That is, households and companies who own the systems.
 As part of the process, customers who purchase solar hot water systems can sell their RECs to their supplier/installer (usually in the form of a point of sale discount).
 Alternatively customers can sell them independently to a buyer of their choice.